 10. Umbilical Dog Lead

-An umbilical dog lead is a great tool for house training to keep your puppy close and prevent potty accidents.
+An umbilical lead for dogs is a great tool for house training to keep your puppy close and prevent potty accidents.
 It can also be used in your day-to-day chores as it helps you multitask.
 It allows you to walk your dog even when your hands are full.

 An umbilical dog lead is a good alternative to a standard lead if you and your pooch have an active lifestyle.
 It is convenient to use when you are hiking, jogging, or running.

-To successfully use an umbilical dog lead, you must have proper control over your dog.
-This dog lead type is not recommended for dogs that are poorly lead-trained.
+To successfully use this type of lead for dogs, you must have proper control over your canine friend.
+The umbilical lead is not recommended for dogs that are poorly lead-trained.

 11. Cycling Dog Lead